 What is developmental dysplasia of the hip?

-- Babies who are born in the breech position (especially with feet up by the shoulders)
+• Babies who are born in the breech position (head up and feet down)

 • The Hip Program at Children’s Hospital Colorado

 • Pediatric Orthopedic Society of North America